North Carolina Boat Registration: Fees, Requirements & How to Register (2026)

 Common vessel types and registration requirements in North Carolina: motorboats, sailboats, personal watercraft, pontoons, and kayaks

-In North Carolina, all vessels with a motor, including electric trolling motors, and all sailboats.
+In North Carolina, registration is required for: All vessels with a motor, including electric trolling motors, and all sailboats.
 There are 2 categories of exempt vessels.

 Registration is required for: All vessels with a motor, including electric trolling motors, and all sailboats